Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 So here’s the good news.

-Today, I have analyzed the major reasons why WooCommerce abandoned carts happen.
+Today, I have analyzed the major reasons why shopping cart abandonment happens.
 There are some reasons you often ignore, such as some facts in the refund policy.

 I have also discussed how to avoid these unwanted scenarios.